-Testing at Thomas Edison State College in Trenton, N.J.
+Testing at Thomas Edison State University in Trenton, N.J.

-First, register for your TECEP® examination at: www.tesc.edu/current-students/online-student-services.cfm.
+First, register for your TECEP® examination at: www.tesu.edu/current-students/online-student-services.cfm.
 You will be sent an email confirmation within a few days.
-Select Option B and click on the Test Scheduler link to select a test date at the College's testing center in Trenton.
+Select Option B and click on the Test Scheduler link to select a test date at the University's testing center in Trenton.
 Two time slots are available on scheduled test dates, 8:30 a.m. and 10:30 a.m.
-If you schedule a four-hour exam, select the 8.30 a m. time slot